 Are there Requirements for Placing a Baby for Adoption?

-No. There are no specific requirements.
+No. There are no specific requirements to place your child for adoption in Colorado.
 Anyone can place a baby for adoption, as long as they feel adoption is the right choice for both themselves and their child.
-If you are struggling with this, please see refer to our information under “how do you know placing your baby for adoption is the right choice.”
+If you are struggling with this, please see refer to our information under “how do I know placing my baby for adoption is the right choice.”

 Every birth mother and birth parent will be different when it comes to whether or not to choose adoption.
 No two adoption journeys are alike.
 If you have any questions or concerns regarding your specific life circumstances, or feel ready to begin your adoption journey as birth parents, please don’t hesitate to contact us.